fbpx

 Is Wisdom Teeth Removal Painful?

 While the procedure itself is not painful due to anesthesia, some discomfort and swelling are common afterward.
-Dr. Hardt can recommend over-the-counter pain medication to help manage any post-operative discomfort.
+Dr. Hardt and Dr. Cruz can recommend over-the-counter pain medication to help manage any post-operative discomfort.

 Since we will use anesthesia and sedate you during the procedure, please have someone drive you home safely.
 If you experience any unusual symptoms or persistent pain days after the extraction, please contact us for an emergency visit.